Amethyst View

 Fracture Filling

 Less common than in Emeralds or Rubies, but occasionally used in large, heavily included cabochons.
 Oil or resin is used to hide surface-reaching fissures.
-Value Impact: Massive reduction.
-Investors should avoid filled stones.
+Quality Impact: Significant reduction.
+Collectors usually avoid filled stones.

 Stability Warning

 Amethyst color centers are stable under normal conditions but can fade with prolonged exposure to strong UV light (sunlight).
 This is called "solarization".
-High-value geodes should never be displayed in direct window sunlight.
+High-quality geodes should never be displayed in direct window sunlight.

 Supply Dynamics

 Brazil: Remains the volume leader, producing tons of commercial-grade rough annually.
-Prices for Brazilian material remain flat due to oversupply.
+Availability of Brazilian material remains high.

-Zambia: Production issues and political changes in 2025 have constrained supply of high-grade Zambian rough, pushing prices up by 15-20% year-over-year.
+Zambia: Production issues and political changes in 2025 have constrained supply of high-grade Zambian rough, making it harder to source.

-Uruguay: Demand for high-quality geodes for interior decor (China and Middle East markets) has skyrocketed, causing a trickle-down price increase for cut Uruguayan stones.
+Uruguay: Demand for high-quality geodes for interior decor (China and Middle East markets) has skyrocketed, affecting the availability of cut Uruguayan stones.

-Antique/Provenanced (Bullish): Victorian or Art Deco jewelry featuring original Russian Siberian amethyst is outperforming modern stones significantly at auction.
+Antique/Provenanced: Victorian or Art Deco jewelry featuring original Russian Siberian amethyst is highly prized for its historical significance.

 Field Inspection Checklist

 Evaluating a stone in person?
-Use this interactive protocol to spot flaws before you buy.
+Use this interactive protocol to spot flaws before you acquire.

 The Gemologist's Challenge